intesar/Fx-Docker-Script-EE/fx-security-enterprise/README.md.txt

       i.
 After login with username: admin@fxlabs.local & password: fxadmin123 , Under Services, click on Scanner Network ii.
 On Scanner Page click on Private Scanners iii.
 Click on New Scanner
      iv.
-Give some name for scanner like EAST_US & Click on ìCreate Self Hosted Scanner & Completeî
+Give some name for scanner like EAST_US & Click on ‚ÄúCreate Self Hosted Scanner & Complete‚Äù
       v.
-When a pop-up comes up ìRun the below command on any Linux/Windows/Mac system with Docker installedî click on ìcopyî to copy the command to create a scanner & then click  on ìOk" vi.
+When a pop-up comes up ‚ÄúRun the below command on any Linux/Windows/Mac system with Docker installed‚Äù click on ‚Äúcopy‚Äù to copy the command to create a scanner & then click  on ‚ÄúOk" vi.
 Scroll down and click on check status vii.
-A pop-up will come with a message saying "Not reachable!", click on ìokî viii.
-Now copy the command to create a scanner and paste it in the VMís console terminal and hit Enter (Where Fxlabs services are running) ix.
-Type ìdocker psî to check whether container got created or not
+A pop-up will come with a message saying "Not reachable!", click on ‚Äúok‚Äù viii.
+Now copy the command to create a scanner and paste it in the VM‚Äôs console terminal and hit Enter (Where Fxlabs services are running) ix.
+Type ‚Äúdocker ps‚Äù to check whether container got created or not
       x.
-Now go to browser & again click on ìCheck statusî, this time pop-up will come up with a message Status: Ok! & then click on Ok xi. click on Save
+Now go to browser & again click on ‚ÄúCheck status‚Äù, this time pop-up will come up with a message Status: Ok! & then click on Ok xi. click on Save

 Result: Self_Hosted scanner for running jobs successfully created.